Saturday, July 25, 2020

 Shockingly awesome conversion!

-Basically, this game looks and plays as old-school as it can get but, it works.
-In fact, it works brilliantly with zany gameplay that's as crafty to master as it is stunning to look at.
-Yes, I am shocked by how much I enjoyed this game but what shocks me even more is never playing it back in the day.
+Basically, this game is as old-school as it can get and, it works perfectly.
+In fact, it works so well with zany action that is as crafty to master as it is stunning to look at.
+Yes, I am shocked by how much I enjoyed this game but, what shocks me even more, is never playing it back in the day.
 What was I thinking?
 Where was I?
 How did I miss this game?

 Oh, I love the design of each level and how colours are used to enhance that.